RedStoneMango/Mangrypt/README.md

 # 🔐 Mangrypt

 > ⚠️ **This application is currently under active development.
 Features may change, and bugs may occur.
-Data encrypted using this version of the app may not be portable to the next version.
+Data encrypted using this version of the app might not be portable to the next version.
 Use with caution.**

 **Mangrypt** is a user-friendly encryption application designed to protect sensitive user data.
-It supports encryption for text, images, audio, and video, and includes a secure, fully enclosed web browser for private browsing.
+It supports encryption for text, images, audio, and video, includes a secure, fully enclosed web browser for private browsing and stores data in individually encrypted `.mgvault` files for simple management.

 ---